Groups Fall 2016

 Social Confidence Group

-This group is a three-part series.
+This group is a four-part series.
 The group is educational in nature and goes over specific skills such as reading social cues, overcoming initial anxiety, and getting to know others on a meaningful level.
 It is particularly geared for those individuals who feel socially awkward, find it difficult to initiate conversation, and have trouble meeting friends or dating partners.